Fox's Book of Martyrs

 that has been related hitherto were only infringements on their established

 charter, the edict of Nantes.
-At length the diabolical revocation of that edict
+At length the diabolical

-passed on the eighteenth of October, 1685, and was
+revocation of that edict passed on the eighteenth of October,

-registered the twenty-second, contrary to all form of
+contrary to all form of law.
+Instantly the dragoons were

-law.
-Instantly the dragoons were quartered upon the Protestants throughout the
+quartered upon the Protestants throughout the realm, and filled all

-realm, and filled all France with the like news, that the king would no longer
+France with the like news, that the king would no longer suffer any Huguenots

-governors and spies set over the Protestants) assembled the reformed
+set over the Protestants) assembled the reformed inhabitants, and told them

-inhabitants, and told them they must, without delay, turn Catholics, either
+they must, without delay, turn Catholics, either freely or by force.
+The

-freely or by force.
-The Protestants replied, that they
+Protestants replied, that they 'were ready to

-consciences being God's they could not so dispose of them.'
+God's they could not so dispose of them.'

 Instantly